Life-threatening emergencies on the river:

 To qualify for Platinum discount sports clubs are required to:

-Sports clubs wishing to apply to the PLA for consideration or renewal of their discount will need to do so every three years by completing the application form (LINK to application form).
+Sports clubs wishing to apply to the PLA for consideration or renewal of their discount will need to do so every three years by completing the application form.
 Applications for the upcoming discount period must be submitted by 31 December 2024, with discounts taking effect from January 2025.

 From January 2025 onwards, clubs are welcome to submit an application at any time of the year.
 The discount, if applied, will be applied from the next relevant licence fee review date unless agreed otherwise.